rustls/rustls/ROADMAP.md

   bandwidth used.
   rustls/rustls#534

-* **Add/extend support for TLS 1.3 Early Data**.
-  Early data allows clients to submit data before the TLS handshake is complete in some cases (idempotent requests, data where replay is not a risk), improving latency in the cases of, for example, HTTP requests by submitting the request in parallel with the TLS handshake.

 * **Enforce Confidentiality / Integrity Limits**.
   The QUIC use of TLS mandates limited usage of AEAD keys.
 While TLS 1.3 and 1.2 do not require this, the same kinds of issues can apply here, and we should